Sterling Ruby, HEART (RWB. 86), 2017, ceramic, 24 1/4 × 19 1/2 × 3 inches (61.6 × 49.5 × 7.6 cm) © Sterling Ruby Studio.

 Sterling Ruby was born in 1972 on Bitburg Air Base in Bitburg, Germany.
 He graduated in 1996 from the Pennsylvania School of Art and Design, Lancaster.
 Ruby received his B.F.A. in 2002 from the School of the Art Institute of Chicago, Illinois, and his M.F.A. in 2005 from the Art Center College of Design, Pasadena.
 Ruby’s work has been featured in numerous solo and group exhibitions.
 Recent solo exhibitions include “CHRON,” The Drawing Center, New York (2008); “SUPERMAX 2008,” Museum of Contemporary Art, Los Angeles (2008); “Grid Ripper,” Galleria d’Arte Moderna e Contemporanea, Italy (2008–09); “SOFT WORK,” Centre D’Art Contemporain, Geneva (2012, traveled to FRAC Champagne-Ardenne, France; and Bonniers Konsthall, Stockholm); “CHRON II,” Fondazione Memmo Arte Contemporanea, Rome (2013, traveled to Kunsthalle Mainz, Germany); “DROPPA BLOCKA,” Museum Dhondt-Dhaenens, Belgium (2013); Baltimore Museum of Art, Maryland (2014); “STOVES,” Musée de la Chasse et de la Nature, Paris (2015); and the Belvedere Museum, Vienna (2016).
 Ruby’s work is featured in museum collections worldwide, including the Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Whitney Museum of American Art, New York; Museum of Contemporary Art, Chicago; Museum of Contemporary Art, North Miami; Museum of Contemporary Art, Los Angeles; Los Angeles County Museum of Art, California; San Francisco Museum of Modern Art, California; Montreal Museum of Fine Arts, Quebec; Tate, London; Centre Georges Pompidou, Paris; and Moderna Museet, Stockholm.

 Ruby participated in the Taipei, Gwangju, and Whitney Biennials in 2014; and “Made in L.A.
 2016: a, the, though, only,” the Hammer Museum’s third biennial.
-A survey show of Ruby’s ceramic works will open at the Des Moines Art Center in 2018.
+A survey show of Ruby’s ceramic works will open at the Des Moines Art Center in June of this year.

 Ruby currently lives and works in Los Angeles.